TheComamba/LoreTex/README.md

 The tex compiler must be set to LuaLaTex.
 For example, in TexStudio this can be done via Options -> Configure TexStudio -> Build -> Default Compiler.

-The tex file using RpgTex needs to be told where to find main.tex:
+The tex file using LoreTex needs to be told where to find main.tex:

 ```latex
 \documentclass{book/memoir}